THE AMP MODS

 Viofo A229 Plus

 Dual channel, 2K front and 2K rear, Sony Starvis 2 sensor for excellent low-light footage.
 One of the best value propositions in the segment.
 GPS, parking mode, and a clean companion app.
-The A229 Pro (4K version) is also excellent if you want the resolution bump.
+The A229 Pro (4K version) is also excellent if you want the resolution bump, and the price difference between them is modest.

 Price: $149–$179 | Best for: Most owners who want solid coverage without premium pricing